istio/istio.io/content/blog/2018/egress-tcp/index.md

 keywords: [traffic-management,egress,tcp]
 ---

-> Note: This blog post was updated on July 23, 2018 to use the new [v1alpha3 traffic management API](/blog/2018/v1alpha3-routing/).
-The old API has been deprecated and will be removed in the next Istio release.
+> This blog post was updated on July 23, 2018 to use the new [v1alpha3 traffic management API](/blog/2018/v1alpha3-routing/).
 If you need to use the old version, follow the docs [here](https://archive.istio.io/v0.7/blog/2018/egress-tcp.html).

 In my previous blog post, [Consuming External Web Services](/blog/2018/egress-https/), I described how external services